A Bavarian idyll

 Bayerische Staatsgemäldesammlungen

-In 2017 the Bayerische Staatsgemäldesammlungen reached an agreement with the heirs of James von Bleichröder in Munich and San Diego.
+In 2017 the Bayerische Staatsgemäldesammlungen reaches an agreement with the heirs of James von Bleichröder in Munich and San Diego.
 The painting was to be restituted but it could be repurchased by the Bayerische Staatsgemäldesammlungen.

 Colour photograph.
 Large red sandstone castle.